Call for Research Proposals

 • Data availability for zero trust authentication and authorization and other distributed and decentralized use cases may require significantly different data storage architectures than those currently deployed today in OT environments.

-7. Secure Digital Infrastructure for Energy
+G. Secure Digital Infrastructure for Energy

-decarbonization as well as advances in energy sources, electric transportation, and market models.
+Society is on the cusp of a new energy ecosystem, driven by requirements for efficiency and decarbonization as well as advances in energy sources, electric transportation, and market models.
 Realizing this vision will require a secure digital infrastructure for secure interoperability, trust relations among multiple stakeholder communities, secure and verifiable transactions, integration of nonconventional generation at multiple grid scales, and secure cloud operations.

 • Secure integration of alternative energy resources, in distribution and transmission systems.
 Stability under high penetration of some alternative energy resources such as wind and solar present a challenge to system stability due to their intermittent nature.
 This can be potentially addressed by storage at all grid scales.
 IEEE 1547-2018 (in revision) for distributed energy resource (DER) integration mandates “ride through” for certain classes of DER to avoid the stability impact from a high penetration of DER all tripping at once in response to a disturbance.
 This integration requires complex control and communication, possibly between a utility and a third-party virtual power plant.
 How can we secure this communication and develop trust that the control commands are safe?